jdcloudcom/en/documentation/Video-Service/Video-on-Demand/Introduction/Benefits.md

 Full coverage of main stream formats
 Abundant templates of transcoding, snapshot, and watermark, which support customization
 Provide H.264, H.265 encoding to save mass bandwidth cost for customers

+-   **Professional Ability**

+Support Jingxiang super definition transcode, improve definition while decreasing low code rate of video Enjoy topspeed transcode capacity and meet business scenario demands for rapid production and release of videos
+With unique comfortable audio processing technology, tone transition is smoother and better audio and video experiences are provided

 -   **Video Play**